Jitendra Mishra

-Jitendra Mishra is an Indian film producer and promoter, born in Titlagarh, Odisha.
-He is known for The Last Color, Desires of the Heart and Human OAK the only Indo-Italian film co-produced during Covid-19 lockdown.
+Jitendra Mishra is an Indian filmmaker, producer and promoter, born in Titlagarh, Odisha.
+He is known for The Last Color, Desires of the Heart and Human OAK the only Indo-Italian film co-produced during the Covid-19 lockdown.

 Early life

 He was born in Titlagarh, a small town in Western Odisha to Radha Madhab Mishra and Saudamini Mishra.
 Jitendra is the youngest of six siblings.
 In 2000 he graduated in Law from Balangir Law College and did his Masters in Commerce from Rajendra College Balangir, Sambalpur University and went to Delhi.